bismuthfoundation/Bismuth-FAQ/Hypernodes/HN_PreRelease_0-0-95.md

 Several "colored" lists of parameters can be synced this way over the network, making it easier to react to an emergency situation or evolve some params in response to a significant network change, without any manual intervention from the Hypernodes owners.

-Nothing goes under the radar: all goes through the PoW chain, meaning full traceability and immutability of what params were sent and when.
+*Nothing goes under the radar*: all goes through the PoW chain, meaning full traceability and immutability of what params were sent and when.

 ## New config variables